John and Bekki Cook Honors Program Scholarship

 Dr. Gallagher received her Bachelor of Science in secondary education and her Master of Arts from Southeast.
 She received her Doctor of Education from the University of North Texas in Denton, Texas.
 Dr. Gallagher currently serves as the dean of humanities at Tarrant County College-South Campus in Ft.
 Worth, Texas.
 She previously held the positions of department chair of English and philosophy, assistant professor of English, as well as serving as the department chair of liberal arts.
 She has served as an instructor of English and fine arts at Tarrant County Junior College-Southeast in Arlington, Texas.

 This scholarship is renewable, but the recipient must reapply each year.
+For more information, please contact Jane Stephens Honors Program.

 The amount of this scholarship varies each year.